 With relaxation the name of the game, low and gentle lighting is a feature of every spa - so be sure to factor this into your bathroom design.
 ‘Lighting will always have a dramatic impact on the feeling within a space,’ says Hayley Robson, Creative Director and Co-Founder of Day True (opens in new tab).
 ‘In the case of this project, we were able to create simple vertical shafts of natural light to create a pleasing visual repetition as well as provide a soft glow into the room.’

 As well as considering the interplay of natural light and architecture in your bathroom, apply the same logic to artificial bathroom lighting sources too.
 Avoid anything bright at eye level, instead opt for ambient downlights beneath mirrors and cabinets.

-Another key feature of this modern bathroom project that helps to create a serene feel is a perfectly positioned built-in seating area.
+Another key feature of this minimalist bathroom project that helps to create a serene feel is a perfectly positioned built-in seating area.
 ‘We always try to build a seat into showering areas,’ says Hayley.
 ‘This simple solution can transform the experience and functionality of a shower – being able to sit and relax with cascading water is a simple, but transformative pleasure.’

 3. Max out on storage

 It's the little things that make a bathroom feel like a spa, and there is nothing relaxing about an untidy room.
 S bathroom can be particularly susceptible to a hoarding of half-used products and grooming gadgets – all of which multiplies significantly if you have a family!
 ‘Built-in storage is vital in order to reduce clutter,’ says Peter Mikic, Founder of interior design studio Peter Mikic (opens in new tab).
 ‘There are so many bits and pieces you need, but only having the essentials on show will help the space feel relaxing.